unidoc/unioffice-examples/license/usage-logs/README.md

 Sample output
 ![alt text](sample_output.png)
 #### Examples
-- [Usage Logs for Docs to PDF Conversion](main.go) This example shows how to display license usage logs for docs to pdf conversion process.
+- [Usage Logs for Docx to PDF Conversion](main.go) This example shows how to display license usage logs for docx to pdf conversion process.